slsa-framework/slsa-proposals/0006/README.md

     `/docs/github-actions-workflow/<version>.md`.
 All specification files in the
     same branch share the same version.

+#### Code Contribution

+Since the repo uses the Git submodule in a non-standard way and for easy building website purposes, people SHOULD NOT use submodules to commit any change.

+When a community member needs to make a contribution, they fork the repo (and clone it locally if they are familiar with git).
+If the change is for a versioned file (a.k.a. spec file), they should make the change in the version branch, and send a PR to the version branch.
+Meanwhile, if the change is for an unversioned file or the website itself, they should make the change in `main`, and send a PR to `main`.

+However, if the change comes from one of the repo owners, and it has to modify files in both `main` and version branches in one PR, we assume the owner understands the risk and knows how to send a proper code update with Submodule changes.

+#### Submodule Pointer

+A new change in a version branch makes the Submodule pointer in the `main` branch stale.
+A Github Workflow script may be created to automatically update the Submodule pointing to the latest commit, when the PR is merged.
+If desired, the repo owner can also manually launch the Github Workflow.

 ## Automate Building and Deploying The Website

 A shell script should assemble the website, instead of using any logic in the